• Skip to main content

 It's enjoyed in the Indian subcontinent in the mornings, afternoon, and in the early evening for a burst of caffeine or some cozy relaxation.
 Chai is typically served with Parle-G biscuits or cake rusk.
 We do a quick dip to soak up the chai and eat it before it falls into the mug.

-Chai is a way of life for us and a deep part of our culture.
+Chai is a way of life for us and a deep part of Indian culture.
 It's a quick cup when visiting someone, or spending time at the jewelers and clothing shop.
 It's symbol of hospitality while catching up with friends and family.
 It's stopping on the side of the road during a road trip to grab a cup for ~ energy ~.

 Which Spices are in Chai?